 After lunch, settle into your accommodation in a luxury riad.
 Return to the medina quarter to enjoy Essaouira's evening buzz and wonderful nightlife.

-Day 12: Drive to Casablanca via the Atlantic Coast and Portuguese Ports
+Day 12: Return to Casablanca via the Atlantic Coast & Portuguese Ports

 Enjoy a leisurely breakfast before departing for Casablanca.
 Today's route follows the scenic coast and passes through two Portuguese fortified cities along the way.
 The first stop is the city of El Jadida, where you'll tour the hauntingly beautiful Portuguese cistern.
 You can also walk the ramparts and visit the Church of the Assumption.

 Next is Azemour, which has inspired many Moroccan artists over the decades, some of whom have chosen to live here.
 Life in Azemour is still quite traditional despite its close proximity to the cosmopolitan art market of Casablanca.
-A crumbling 16th-century medina squeezed between the Oud Er-Rbia (Mother of Spring River) and the ocean provide plenty of artistic inspiration.
+A crumbling 16th-century medina squeezed between the Oud Er-Rbia ("Mother of Spring River"), and the ocean provides plenty of artistic inspiration.